 SEM’s cool cousin offers exceptional PPC opportunities

-With an unprecedented world of insights, demographics and reach, targeting patients and caregivers through Facebook ads only makes sense.
+With an unprecedented world of insights, demographics, and reach, targeting patients and caregivers through Facebook ads only make sense.
 Facebook is an ideal supplement to SEM ads as you can influence a highly targeted audience even when it’s not actively looking for your information.
 Even the most niche of groups can be reached using the platform’s 10,000 data points for ad targeting – the first core benefit of our focus.

 A variety of visual formats further elevates Facebook from traditional SEM.
 Unlike SEM’s text-based ads, Facebook offers multiple media formats, such as carousel images and video, to support richer messaging and drive deeper engagement.
 For pharma scenarios, Facebook’s cost per click is also generally lower than that of SEM, making it a strong contender for media investment.
 Both offer retargeting and we recommend it as a PPC tactic where it aligns with medical and regulatory guidelines.

 Beyond the network’s capabilities, remember that your prospective patients spend time on Facebook every day – 40 minutes, to be exact, if they resemble the average American.
 Platforms like LinkedIn and Twitter also provide PPC ad opportunities and may be worth a test based on your campaign goals and audience makeup.
 But if you’re new to the game, start with Facebook.
 Build a foundation in your social community with an unbranded campaign and slowly build to branded visibility (keeping MLR and guidelines and industry best practices top of mind).
 Facebook ads cater to a range of marketing goals and needs, so no matter where you begin, your campaign can grow and evolve.